 Brighton to The Downs: The Best Places to Visit in East Sussex

-Frolic on sand dunes, explore the epic countryside and party in the UK’s gay capital – there's many delightful places to visit in East Sussex.
+Frolic on sand dunes, explore the epic countryside and party in the UK’s gay capital - there's many delightful places to visit in East Sussex

 Don your best going-out-outfit and head to the bright lights of Brighton.
 The gay capital of the UK and some say the world, Brighton is a very good time.
 Find a trove of vintage boutiques, homegrown independent shops and some fabulous cafes and restaurants.
 If you’re looking to dance, this tops the list of places to visit in East Sussex for partying.
-Plum Guide bravely went ahead of you and found some outstanding homes for you to call your own during your stay in Brighton – we're particularly fond of moody, modern Cindercomb.

 The quiet little sister of brash Brighton, Hove is a tranquil spot.
 Bright beach huts line the pebble shore awaiting the perfect photo of your thumb.
 Spend the day in search of the ideal vintage fridge magnet (you’re on holiday after all) in the independent boutiques, hit up the art galleries and then find golden hour entertainment at the open-air theatre.
-There are plenty of pubs to get a decent pint and restaurants and cafes to work your way around.
+There are plenty of pubs to get a decent pint, and restaurants and cafes to work your way around.
 Happy holidays.

 Five Hundred Acre Wood

 Whether you’ve always considered yourself an Eeyore or a Pooh Bear - or neither because you are a grown adult human - a walk through Ashdown Forest will bring back childhood joy and refresh the soul.
 A walk in nature always does, right?
-Even if it is plagued by small people shouting ‘poohsticks!’ at you.
+Even if it's plagued by small people shouting ‘poohsticks!’ at you.
 This is the birthplace of the game, so get involved.
 Walks stretch for miles with fern, heather and woodland as far as the eye can see.
 Bonus points if you spot a Heffalump.

 This 14th-century iconic castle is almost as nice as some of the Plum Guide-approved homes in East Sussex.
 It was built by Sir Edward Dalyngrigge, who knew a thing or two about medieval battles, to exacting standards in order to defend the surrounding lands from baddies.
 The result is a beautiful example of 14th-century architecture (who doesn’t love a twin-towered gatehouse?) and peaceful lands without evil knights.
-If you don’t fancy the turrets and the moat is a little too much to navigate then there is a delightful cottage nearby to stay in.

 Disclaimer: there are a lot of beaches in East Sussex and we couldn’t exactly pick one.
 Cuckmere Haven is more than just a beach anyway.
 It is a fine example of oxbow lakes, which is one of the only things anyone can ever remember from geography lessons.
 It is a nature reserve with a rich ecosystem with all the animals working together in harmony.
 It is absolute stonking good views of the iconic Seven Sisters Cliffs (easily one of the best sights in East Sussex).
 Basically, it's great.
 Go there.